Illustration for instruction exception

 Podcasts that you download from the web are normally freely available to use.
 Ensure that you check the accompanying statement or re-use licence for clarity.

-An educational establishment is permitted to perform, play or show a copyright work for the purpose of instruction or assessment.
+An educational establishment is permitted to perform, play or show a copyright work for the purpose of instruction or assessment as part of an accredited course (S34).
 The audience must consist of students, teachers and others connected to the establishment.
-Performance is not permitted for members of the public or others not connected to the university without obtaining permission or a suitable licence.
+Performance of audio and audio-visual recordings is not permitted for members of the public or others not connected to the university without first obtaining permission or a suitable license.

 When showing films, or using sound recordings and broadcasts you should verify the source of any material found on YouTube or similar sites.
 Does the person posting the content have the authority to do so?
 Linking to resources is preferable to embedding in your teaching materials.
 Do not link to any material you suspect infringes copyright.